Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Method

-Which is crucial in applying Symmetric ADMM in decentralized optimization is to enforce agreement among all agents' local variables.
-However, unlike in Distributed ADMM \citep{Boyd} where a global coordinator can explicitly manage consistency, the decentralized setting requires a different strategy to ensure consensus, particularly to form suitable linear constraints.
-The inspiration was from the null space property of the matrix \( I_n - W \).
-Define \( \tilde{W} = W \otimes I_d \), where \( \otimes \) denotes the Kronecker product.
-Let \( u = (u_1^{\top}, \dots, u_n^{\top})^{\top} \in \mathbb{R}^{nd} \) be the stacked vector of local variables across the network.
-It is straight to verify the following proposition since a positive spectral gap exist: \begin{proposition} The consensus condition \( u_1 = u_2 = \dots = u_n \) is equivalent to \( (I_{nd} - \tilde{W}^{\top} \tilde{W}) u = 0 \). \end{proposition}
+A key requirement for applying symmetric ADMM~\citep{SADMM} in decentralized optimization is to enforce agreement among agents' local variables.
+Unlike distributed ADMM~\citep{Boyd}, where a central coordinator explicitly enforces consistency, the decentralized setting lacks a global authority and therefore requires a different mechanism for encoding consensus within linear constraints.
+Our approach is motivated by the spectral properties of the mixing matrix $W$, in particular the structure of the null space of $I_n - W$.
+Let $\widetilde{W} = W \otimes I_d$, and let $u = (u_1^\top,\ldots,u_n^\top)^\top \in \mathbb{R}^{nd}$ denote the stacked vector of local variables.
+Using the fact that $W$ is symmetric, doubly stochastic, and has a positive spectral gap, one can show: \begin{proposition}[Symmetric consensus constraint] The consensus condition $u_1 = u_2 = \cdots = u_n$ is equivalent to the existence of an auxiliary stacked variable $v = (v_1^{\top}, \ldots, v_n^{\top})^{\top} \in \mathbb{R}^{nd}$ satisfying \( u = \widetilde{W}v \mbox{ and } v = \widetilde{W}u. \) \end{proposition}

-To integrate this consensus structure into our algorithm, we introduce the auxiliary constraint variable \( v = (v_1^{\top}, \dots, v_n^{\top})^{\top} \in \mathbb{R}^{nd} \) and propose the following symmetric formulation of the consensus constraint: \( u = \tilde{W}v \), \( \tilde{W} u = v \).
-This system embeds consensus into a linear structure that is both symmetric and decentralized, making it ideal for Symmetric ADMM application.